 We are pleased to make this series of medical training videos available through collaboration with the Ultra Medical Team.
-This approximately 3-hour on-line program developed out of numerous live educational sessions that Nick and Marty have provided as part of their work with the Ultra Medical Team.
-While this material is geared towards medical provider of ultramarathons, much of the information is pertinent to other endurance events, and should also be of interest to race directors, coaches and educated athletes.
+This approximately 3-hour on-line program developed out of numerous live educational sessions that Nick and Marty provided as part of their work with the Ultra Medical Team.
+While the material is geared towards medical providers at ultramarathons, much of the information is pertinent to other endurance events, and should also be of interest to race directors, coaches and educated athletes.

 We hope you enjoy and benefit from the training.
 Feel free to let us know what you think about it by emailing Dr. Marty Hoffman at firstname.lastname@example.org.